What is Knuckling?

-These causes can range from minor to serious, and should be checked by the vet to be safe.
+These causes can range from minor to serious, and should be checked by a veterinarian to be safe.
 Some of the illnesses can be serious and in some cases fatal, whereas others can improve with time.
-Most of these illnesses, aside from degenerative myelopathy, have positive outcomes with satisfactory recoveries, as long as they are treated promptly and properly.
+Some of these illnesses can have positive outcomes with satisfactory recoveries, as long as they are treated promptly and properly.

 Why Knuckling Occurs in Dogs

 You should observe your dog while they are walking away and toward you and look out for any signs of unsteadiness or an uneven gait.
 You can determine if your dog is knuckling over by having them stand and one at a time lifting their paws and placing them down with the knuckle under.
 Your dog should immediately correct the position of their paw, and if they do not it is likely that they are, for some reason, knuckling.

 If the knuckling occurs suddenly, check your pet’s paws as they may have a sharp object such as a thorn embedded in their foot, which can cause pain as they are walking.
 Burns from hot pavement can also have the same effect.
 Other possible causes include bug bites on the paws or broken toes and claws.
 Your dog should be taken to the veterinarian if the issue does not resolve within a day, as some objects can cause infections if not taken out and treated.